AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 1. Build and run the app to register the VCD.
 Close the app.

 1. Tap the microphone icon to the right of the Cortana pane and speak one of the variations of the launch command, for example say: "Sights to See, Show me my sights".
 The app should launch and navigate to the main page.

+    > **Note:** If you are working in a noisy place, you can type the command into the Cortana query box.
+Alternatively, you may find using a headset useful!

 <a name="Ex2Task2"></a>
 #### Task 2 -  Voice Commands to interact with your App in the background ####